vitsiozo/INM705-Cityscapes/README.md

   Options that affect the model and its training

   --model {Baseline,EnhancedUNet,EnhancedSwin,...}
                         Which model to use.
 "Baseline", "EnhancedUNet", and "EnhancedSwin" expand to the corresponding models.
+  --pretrained-model-weights PRETRAINED_MODEL_WEIGHTS
+                        Wandb ID to pre-load model weights

   --lr LR               Initial learning rate.
   --weight-decay WEIGHT_DECAY
                         L2 weight decay.